-iv.
 Shared parking spaces;

-v.
 Other shared amenities; and

-vi.
 Separation between structures within the Mini-Lot PUD;

-Applications for revision to a Mini-Lot PUD and Tentative Parcel Map, if applicable, that involve any of the shared interest elements above must include the written consent of applicant must provide each Mini-Lot PUD owner. 's written consent to the proposed revision.

-c.
-New Mini-Lot PUDs that are entitled after the effective date of this Section- and propose ADUs with Mini-Lot PUD shall include the ADUs with the proposal of the newly created parcels that contain new or existing One-Family Dwelling Residential Facilities on each parcel.
-The Mini-Lot PUD must meet all building, fire, and safety codes/regulations.
-All requirements shall be met for a new Mini-Lot PUD that may include, but are not limited to:
+Applications for revision to a Mini-Lot PUD and Tentative Parcel Map, if applicable, that involve any of the shared interest elements above must include twritten consent of.
+New Mini-Lot that are entitled after the effective date of this Section newly created parcels that contain new or existing One-Family Dwelling Residential Facilities on each parcel.
+The Mini-Lot PUD must meet all building, fire, and safety codes/regulations.:

+Private Access Easements (Chapter 16.32);

+Shared Access Facilities (Section 17.102.090)

+pen pace;

-- i.
-Private Access Easements (Chapter 16.32); - ii.
-Shared Access Facilities (Section 17.102.090) - iii.
-Open Space; - iv.
-Parking spaces for the non-ADUs; and - v.
+Parking spaces for the non-ADUs; and

 Separation between structures within the Mini-Lot PUD.

-Any revisions to add additional ADUs after the Mini-Lot PUD has been approved will require the revision of the original Conditional Use Permit and must follow the provisions of Section 17.103.080A14b.
+Any revisions to add additional ADUs after the Mini-Lot PUD has been will require the revision of the original Conditional Use Permit and must follow the provisions of Section 17.103.080A1b.